OMUCAI/jupyter-images/README.md

 # Docker Images
 Docker Images to be used with JupyterHub.
-It is adding pytct to a certain base image.
+It is adding pitct to a certain base image.

 ## Docker Registry
 This project uses Github container registry.